andrewjmead/wpsites/README.md

 While every option (except `name`) can be set as a default or on a site template, it doesn't always make sense to do so.
 A good example of this are the database connection options.
 It's likely that all the sites you create are going to use the same values.
 You might need to customize it from the defaults, but there's no need to do it on a per site basis copying the same values over and over.

-## Supported template options
+# Template options

 Every option can be set in one of two places.
-You can set it inside of `defaults` to serve as a default for all site templates, or you can set it inside of a site template in `templates` to have it be specific to just one template.
+You can set it inside of `defaults` to serve as a default for all site templates, or you can set it inside of a site template in `templates` to have it be specific to just one template

 ### WordPress version

 Option: `wordpress_version`

 Default: `'latest'`

 The version of WordPress your site will use.
 Valid values include 'latest', 'nightly', or a WordPress version such as '6.0.0'.